-During the fiscal year ended June 30, 2018, an additional \$2 million of the original \$12 million due from South Carolina State University was forgiven per the terms of Act 286.
-Should South Carolina State University maintain compliance with the conditions of Act 286, an additional \$2 million will be forgiven in fiscal year 2019, which will result in the full balance being forgiven.
+Subsequent to the fiscal year ended June 30, 2019, an additional \$2 million of the original \$12 million due from South Carolina State University was forgiven per the terms of Act 286.
+As such, an allowance against the remaining balance of \$2 million was recorded and reduced the receivable to a net realizable value of \$0.
+These amounts have been reported in the Agency Funds.